jan-bogaerts/mark/src/generated/mdc_cond_compress.md

 - The dialog service is a shared interface for displaying dialog boxes in other components and services.
 - It supports dialog boxes for errors, warnings, and information.
 - All user-triggered actions or functions in a component should be wrapped in an error handler.
 If an error occurs, an electron dialog box will be shown to the user, providing details about the error.
+# MarkdownCode > components > toolbar
+- The application has a toolbar with a similar design to applications like MS Access, Excel, Word, or Draw.
+- The toolbar consists of a single integrated menu and toolbar.
+- At the top of the toolbar, there are multiple tabs, which are implemented using the tabs from the antd library.
+- Each component on the toolbar displays a tooltip from the antd library, providing a brief description of the action.
+- The available tabs on the toolbar are: Home (shown as the first tab when the application starts), Format, and Preferences.
+# MarkdownCode > components > toolbar > home
+- The home-tab component is a wrapper that arranges its children in a horizontal row.
+- It includes the following child components (sections on the toolbar):
+  - file component
+  - edit component
+  - undo component
+  - build component
+# MarkdownCode > components > toolbar > format
+- The format-tab component is a wrapper that arranges its children in a horizontal row.
+- The component includes the following child components (sections on the toolbar):
+  - Style
+  - Paragraph
+  - Font
+# MarkdownCode > components > toolbar > preferences
+- The preferences-tab component is a wrapper that arranges its children in a row.
+- This component includes the following child components (sections on the toolbar):
+  - GPT
+  - View